rsinghai77/Financial-AI-App/README.md

 # Financial-AI-App
-Financial AI App using Claude Code
+Financial AI App using Claude Code and OpenSpec